The Beast from 20,000 Fathoms: Plot

 Far north of the Arctic Circle, a nuclear bomb test, dubbed "Operation Experiment", is conducted.
 Prophetically, right after the blast, physicist Thomas Nesbitt muses "What the cumulative effects of all these atomic explosions and tests will be, only time will tell".
 The explosion awakens a 200 ft long carnivorous dinosaur known as a Rhedosaurus, thawing it out of the ice where it had been held in suspended animation for millions of years.
 Nesbitt is the only surviving witness to the beast's awakening and later is dismissed out-of-hand as being delirious at the time of his sighting.
 Despite the skepticism, he persists, knowing what he saw.

-The dinosaur begins making its way down the east coast of North America, sinking a fishing ketch off the Grand Banks, destroying another near Marquette, Canada, wrecking a lighthouse in Maine and destroying buildings in Massachusetts.
+The dinosaur begins making its way down the east coast of North America, sinking a fishing ketch off the Grand Banks, destroying another near Marquette, Canada, wrecking a lighthouse in Maine, and destroying buildings in Massachusetts.
 Nesbitt eventually gains allies in paleontologist Thurgood Elson and his young assistant Lee Hunter after one of the surviving fishermen identifies from a collection of drawings the very same dinosaur that Nesbitt saw.
 Plotting the sightings of the beast's appearances on a map for skeptical military officers, Elson proposes the dinosaur is returning to the Hudson River area, where fossils of Rhedosaurus were first found.
 In a diving bell search of the undersea Hudson River Canyon, Professor Elson is killed after his bell is swallowed by the beast, which eventually comes ashore in Manhattan.
-It eats a police officer shooting at it, squashes cars, knocks over buildings and generally causes panic and havoc.
+It devours a police officer shooting at it, totals cars, knocks over buildings, and generally causes a panicking frenzy.
 A later newspaper report of its rampage lists "180 known dead, 1500 injured, damage estimates $300 million".